Cost of Infections

 See an Example of the Cost of Infection Report:

 In 2009, the CDC prepared a summary report that provides a range of estimates for the annual direct hospital cost of treating healthcare-associated infections (HAIs) in the United States.
-Several of the cost estimates were determined using data from cost studies performed by DICON (Infect Control Hosp Epicemiol 2007;28;767-773)
+Several of the cost estimates were determined using data from cost studies performed by DICON (Infect Control Hosp Epidemiol 2007;28;767-773)